 Online and social media penetration in Spain is high.
 More than 50% of Spaniards are active online and social media penetration is 87%.
 Further, consumers in Spain spend nearly six hours per day online and one-third of that time on social media.
 YouTube (87%), Instagram (49%), Facebook (49%) and TikTok (35%) are the primary social media channels.

 What this means to online retailers is that social media advertising in Spain will have high penetration, particularly if you choose Facebook ads.
 Over 97% of Spanish social media consumers – 21 million people – use Facebook on their smartphones.

 Selecting The Right Fraud Protection Solution

-Merchants who are expanding into the Spanish ecommerce market have a lot of opportunity, but no small amount of risk.
-Not only are the most purchased items considered high risk for fraud, Spanish ecommerce shoppers have a reputation for risky online behavior.
+Businesses who are expanding into the Spanish ecommerce market have a lot of opportunity, but no small amount of risk.
+Not only are the most purchased items considered high risk for fraud, but Spanish ecommerce shoppers also have a reputation for risky online behavior.

 There are a host of fraud protection solutions on the market with varying levels of expertise.
-But the key is to understand every aspect of fraud protection, including chargebacks, friendly fraud, criminal fraud, high risk industries, and much more.
-For this market, an end-to-end solution is highly recommended
+But the key is to understand every aspect of fraud protection, including chargebacks, friendly fraud, criminal fraud, high-risk industries and much more.
+For this market, an end-to-end, hybrid solution is highly recommended.

-ClearSale offers webinars that provide guidance for protecting your ecommerce site from order to deliver and beyond.
+ClearSale also offers webinars that provide guidance for protecting your ecommerce site from order to delivery and beyond.
 You’ll learn about fraud, your risks and what strategies to consider, as well as criteria for selecting a solution partner.
-Then, when you’re ready to join ClearSale’s 2,500-plus customers who are effectively and safely growing their business internationally, get in touch.
+Then, when you’re ready to join ClearSale’s 6,000+ clients who are effectively and safely growing their businesses internationally, get in touch.
 We’re ready to help.